chenxiaoya1990/generate-bar-code/README.md

 ### API Endpoints
-* GET /generate-barcode/{userId}: Generates a new barcode for the given user ID and stores it in Redis.
-Returns the generated barcode value.
+* POST /generate-barcode: Generates a new barcode for the given user ID and stores it in Redis.
+Returns the generated barcode value and expiration timestamp in JSON format.

-* GET /get-barcode/{userId}: Retrieves the barcode image associated with the given user ID in Base64 format.
+* GET /get-barcode/{barcodeCode}: Retrieves the barcode image associated with the given barcode code in Base64 format.

-* GET /update-barcode-status/{userId}: Updates the status of a barcode to "used" based on the provided barcode value.
+* POST /update-barcode-status: Updates the status of a barcode to "used" based on the provided barcode code.
 If the barcode is expired, it will still be set to "used".

-* GET /is-barcode-valid/{userId}: Checks if the barcode associated with the given user ID is still valid (not expired).
+* GET /is-barcode-valid/{barcodeCode}: Checks if the barcode associated with the given barcode code is still valid (not expired).
 Returns true if the barcode is valid, false otherwise.

 ## Authors